IBM/sourceorbit/docs/pages/cli/index.md

 so -bf imd -f `git diff --name-only origin/main origin/${GITHUB_HEAD_REF}`
 ```

+## Specific files

+* You can use `-f` to make Source Orbit to only care about specific sources.
+This still scans the entire project, so will know about object parents.
+* Using `-s` means only a specific files and children of that file/object.
+This will not scan the entire project.

 ## Cleanup capabilities

 The ability to cleanup your source code is usually a one-and-done situation.
 After you've migrated your source code into git, you may find that a majority of your source extensions are incorrect (like missing the `.pgm` attribute on your source).
 There are currently two methods of cleanup available: